medialab/xan/docs/cmd/implode.md

 Implode a CSV file by collapsing multiple consecutive rows into a single one where the values of some columns are joined using the given separator.

-This is the reverse of the 'explode' command.
+This is the reverse of the "explode" command.

 For instance the following CSV: